-Administered by IHDA's Community Affairs Department through the Illinois Affordable Housing Trust Fund, the 2017 Technical Assistance Grant awarded \$225,000 to the Chicago Rehabilitation Network to help expand the capacity building, public policy, and civic engagement work that provides a comprehensive approach to strengthening the affordable housing industry.
-This TA Grant helps increase training, outreach, and marketing to ensure full utilization of State and federal housing funds to benefit households and communities throughout the state.
+Funded through the Illinois Affordable Housing Trust Fund, the Chicago Rehabilitation Network TA Grant helps expand the capacity building, public policy and civic engagement work that provides a comprehensive approach to strengthening the affordable housing industry.
+This TA Grant helps increase training, outreach and marketing to ensure full utilization of State and federal housing funds to benefit households and communities throughout the state.